 '''

 public interface Displaceable {

-public int getX ();
+int getX ();

-public int getY ();
+int getY ();

-public void move(int dx, int dy);
+void move(int dx, int dy);

 }

 '''

 Note that the interface, like a class, has a name-in this case Displaceable but, unlike a class, the interface provides no implementation details.
 There are no fields, no constructors, and no method bodies.
+Furthermore, interfaces may only have public components so we do not need to include the access modifiers.